apache/nuttx/examples/README.txt

       include 2, 4, 8, 16, 24, and 32.
 Default is 32.
     CONFIG_EXAMPLES_NX_RAWWINDOWS -- Use raw windows;  Default is to use pretty, framed NXTK windows with toolbars.
+    CONFIG_EXAMPLES_NX_EXTERNINIT - The driver for the graphics device on this platform requires some unusual initialization.
+This is the for, for example, SPI LCD/OLED devices.
+If this configuration is selected, then the platform code must provide an LCD initialization function with a prototype like:

+      #ifdef CONFIG_NX_LCDDRIVER
+      FAR struct lcd_dev_s *up_nxdrvinit(unsigned int devno);
+      #else
+      FAR struct fb_vtable_s *up_nxdrvinit(unsigned int devno);
+      #endif

   This test can be performed with either the single-user version of NX or with the multiple user version of NX selected with CONFIG_NX_MULTIUSER.